MiguelFranken/melodii/README.md

 `@OnMessage('/play')` allows you to decorate methods that should get executed when a message has the specified OSC address url after the namespace.
 If you do not specify a url in the decorator, each OSC messages routed to the controller will trigger the execution of the decorated method.

-Current status: You can specify an address in the `@OnMessage()` decorator, but it will be ignored.
-Some routing mechanism for this decorator is still needed!

 You can get access to the received OSC message by using the `@Message()` decorator.
 It takes no arguments!

 #### Socket server